mattpap/masters-thesis/sphinx/src/groebner.rst

          2  4
     d⋅n⋅p ⋅q

 but we will always arrive with the same minimal solution.
-This approach can be generalized for solving arbitrary integer optimization problems (for a detailed theoretical and algorithmic background see [Sturmfels1996lectures]_ or [Adams1994intro]_).
+This example might seem trivial, because we can easily solve the problem by hand, however it shows the approach that can be further generalized for solving arbitrary integer optimization problems (for a detailed theoretical and algorithmic background see [Sturmfels1996lectures]_ and [Adams1994intro]_).

 One should notice that the polynomials arising in this example are of a special, binomial form, where there are few terms but very large exponents. |groebner| bases of systems of polynomials of this kind